jamietanna/nggroup/README.md

 The following features are subject to change, but will most probably be added as they'll make my life easier:

+- dry run mode
+  - ability to go through all the changes that we're going to make, and any potential issues
 - `nggroup setup < file.csv`
 - `tests.sh <testname>`
 - autocomplete